 There are several common materials used for kitchen sinks, each which provides their own set of benefits.

-Stainless-steel sinks are an incredibly popular choice in the kitchen due to their high level of practicality, being hardwearing and easy to clean.
+Stainless-steel sinks go really nicely with our silver hot water tap collection and are an incredibly popular choice in the kitchen due to their high level of practicality, being hardwearing and easy to clean.
 Stainless-steel sinks are also a popular option due to their affordability and contemporary look.
 There are several kinds of stainless-steel sinks, including polished, silk, brushed and linen.
 The only disadvantage to a stainless-steel sink is that it can become scratched if not cared for properly.

 Composite sinks consist of granite stone dust and acrylic resins, creating the look of a granite sink at a fraction of the cost.
 Composite sinks are ideal for modern kitchens and can endure high temperatures as well as being hardwearing.
 A disadvantage of composite sinks is that they can become discoloured over time if exposed to harsh chemicals.